 Note: It hasn’t seen a new release for more than five years now.
 So, you can try it on older Linux distributions, installation fails with the latest distributions.

-Foliate is an eBook reader, being actively developed and already provides most of the essential features while providing a great user experience.
+Foliate is an eBook reader, is actively developed, and already provides most of the essential features while providing a great user experience.

 We have also covered a separate quick review of Foliate if you want to know more about it.
 It is an impressive alternative to the rest of the eBook readers mentioned above.